 The real power of the resurrection is not found in an empty tomb, or in the waft of lilies that assault you today.

 The real power of the resurrection is to be found in the fact that Jesus can and will show up in your life anywhere, and will seek you out!

-He will often appear when it is least convenient, reminding you of what it is that you should be doing in this world.
+He will often appear when it is least convenient to have him around, reminding you of what it is that you should be doing in this world.

-He will even show up when you can’t imagine him being interested in showing up at all right now, or in this place, or at this time.
+Jesus will even show up when you can’t imagine him being interested in showing up at all right now, or in this place, or at this time.

-The Resurrected Lord Jesus can find you in the midst of service, as you think you are doing good for someone else, but suddenly become aware of the Christ in that person that you are serving Jesus himself, just as he said you would.
+The Resurrected Lord Jesus will find you in the midst of you doing service for others.
+You might think you are doing good for someone else, but suddenly become aware of the Christ in that person that you are serving.

-The risen Lord can find you as the scriptures are laid open and you begin study them, you read and discover things you didn’t notice before.
+The Risen Lord can find you as the scriptures are laid open and you and discover things you hadn’t noticed before.

-The Risen Lord can find you in the opening of your minds to new possibilities, new thoughts and new understandings of how God is at work now in this culture, which may be very different from what God was doing 2000 years ago.
+The Risen Lord can find you in the opening of your minds to new possibilities, new thoughts, new understandings of how God may be at work now in this culture, which may be very different from what God was doing 2000, or 1500, or 500, years ago.

 The Resurrected Lord will come to you in the midst of prayer.

 Jesus is not where you think he should be!
 Which leads you to wonder; just where is he, and where could he be?

 You begin to wonder just where Jesus may show up next, and when he meets you, you find yourself becoming a witness yourself.

-Look for the resurrected Lord in your workplace, your home, your trip to the store.
+Look for the Resurrected Lord in your workplace, your home, your trip to the store.